 6.4.1.2 State machine of Intent Policy processing

 The state machine is able to represent the transition between different states of Intent Policy in an intuitive way.
-A general high-level state machine of Intent Policy processing is shown as follows.
+A general high-level state machine of Intent Policy processing is shown as follows in figure 6.3.

 Figure 6.3: State transition of intent policy processing